jschiavon/seba-project/README.md

                                       |___/
 ```

-A small script to generate a grid of random rotated images
+A small script to generate a grid of random images

 ## Install and satisfy requirements
 Open a terminal and move to the root folder of the project, then create a virtual environment